 Horticulture is connected in more areas by smart techniques.
 Sensors monitor the humidity of the air and soil and are linked to adjustment systems (such as irrigation).
 This accumulated knowledge is shared and applied where necessary in open field agriculture.
 Here there is also a link to weather forecast information.
 Everything is put into service to allow crops to grow optimally.
 Precision agriculture ensures better yields, lower costs and sustainability of crops.
 Very important now that the revenues are only decreasing and costs are increasing.

-Smart irrigation - The combination of soil sensors and cloud-based data analytics enables farmers to monitor soil moisture, allowing farmers to determine when to irrigate.
-Connected systems automatically start and stop the watering process, not only saving valuable resources but also avoiding too much water.
+The combination of soil sensors and cloud-based data analytics enables farmers to monitor soil moisture, allowing farmers to determine when to irrigate.
+Connected systems automatically start and stop the watering process, saving not only valuable resources but also avoiding overwatering.